cltl/vu-rm-pip3/docs/operation.md

 Vertices with no incoming edges are connected to a root vertex.

+Input and output layers are regarded as the prime source of information for building the graph, and the prerequired components as a mean to specify dependencies between components that operate on a same NAF layer.

 #### Overspecifying component dependencies
 The graph may contain redundant edges as a result of overspecified dependencies in the configuration components list (redundancies between the preceding components and input/output layer specifications, or between input layers and layers obtainable by transitivity).
 While it would be possible to reduce the graph (transitive reduction), the pipeline is not affected by such redundancies.